-- (A) The Contractor shall submit the following, as applicable, to the Contracting Officer for a determination of cost allowability for reimbursement under the Contract: - (i) Any proposed major compensation program design changes prior to implementation. - (ii) Variable pay programs/incentives.
+(A) The Contractor shall submit the following, as applicable, to the Contracting Officer for a determination of cost allowability for reimbursement under the Contract:

+- (i) Any proposed major compensation program design changes prior to implementation. - (ii) Variable pay programs/incentives.
 If not already authorized under Appendix A of the contract, a justification shall be provided with proposed costs and impacts to budget, if any. - (iii) A Compensation Increase Plan (CIP).
 A Contractor that meets the criteria, as set forth below, is not required to submit a CIP request to the Contracting Officer for an advance determination of cost allowability for a Merit Increase fund or Promotion/Adjustment fund unless Departmental policy exists to the contrary (.e.g.
 Secretarial Pay freeze): - 1.
 The Merit Increase fund does not exceed the mean percent increase included in the annual Departmental guidance providing the WorldatWork Salary Budget Survey's salary increase projected for the CIP year.
-The Promotion/Adjustment fund does not exceed 1% percent in total. - 2.
+The Promotion/Adjustment fund does not exceed the mean WorldatWork promotional increases projected for the CIP year and communicated through the annual Department CIP guidance - 2.
 The budget used for both Merit Increase funds and Promotion/Adjustment funds shall be based on the payroll for the end of the previous CIP year. - 3.
 Salary structure adjustments do not exceed the mean WorldatWork structure adjustments projected for the CIP year and communicated through the annual Department CIP guidance.